lavafroth/lavafroth.github.io/content/post/kringlecon-2023-writeup.md

 The I pressed the transmission button (Tx).
 Nothing happened.

-At this point, I made a guess and changed the go-time to 1200, since, 12/24 12:00 is super exciting.
+At this point, I made a guess and changed the go-time to 1200, since 12/24 12:00 is super exciting.
 Fortunately, this worked and greeted me with a picture of elves.